Skip to main content

 Does Ozempic cause hair loss?

 People who took Ozempic during the original clinical trials didn’t report hair loss.
-It also wasn’t reported as a side effect of Wegovy, a different medication that also contains semaglutide.
+It also wasn’t reported as a side effect of Wegovy.

-But Ozempic may indirectly lead to hair loss.
-That’s because rapid weight loss, a known side effect of taking Ozempic, has been linked to hair loss for decades.
+But semaglutide may indirectly lead to hair loss.
+That’s because rapid weight loss, a known side effect of taking semaglutide, has been linked to hair loss for decades.
 One study showed that more than half of people who had rapid weight loss after bariatric surgery experienced more hair shedding.

 Avg retail price